-Publius Licinius Egnatius Gallienus was the son of the emperor Valerian I. Gallienus was raised to the rank of co-emperor (Augustus) soon after his father being hail Augustus by his troops.
+Publius Licinius Egnatius Gallienus was the son of the emperor Valerian I. Gallienus was raised to the rank of co-emperor (Augustus) soon after his father was hailed Augustus by his troops.
 At the same time, Gallienus’s son, Valerian II, was given the rank of Caesar.
 In 254 AD, Gallienus was charged with the defense of the Rhine frontier before his father’s departure from Rome to deal with the Persians in the East.
 In 255 AD, his eldest son Valerian II died and his youngest son, Saloninus, was then given the rank of Caesar.
-Gallienus was married to Cornelia Salonina who he raised to the rank of Augusta, considering the fact that his mother, Mariniana, died before he or his father had become joint-emperors leaving the position of Augusta vacant.
+Gallienus was married to Cornelia Salonina who he raised to the rank of Augusta, considering the fact that his mother, Mariniana, died before he or his father had become joint emperors leaving the position of Augusta vacant.

 Gallienus was quite successful at first against the German tribes for which his Arch of Triumph still stands today.
 With his father’s departure for the East in 256 AD, the responsibility for administering the Western provinces fell to Gallienus.
-With the capture of his father by the Persians in 260 AD, Gallienus inherited the throne as sole ruler of the Roman Empire.
-He then raised to the rank of co-emperor his youngest son Saloninus in 259 AD.
+With the capture of his father by the Persians in 260 AD, Gallienus inherited the throne as the sole ruler of the Roman Empire.
+He was then raised to the rank of co-emperor his youngest son Saloninus in 259 AD.

 With the capture of his father, the Roman Empire fell into a serious political crisis.
 Gallienus himself responded quite valiantly considering the embattled state of the Empire at the time.
 One of his surprising political actions was to reverse his father’s anti-Christian edicts, which actually ushered in a period of religious tolerance that lasted for the most part until the reign of Diocletian and Maximianus nearly 40 years later.

 Much of the Roman Eastern provinces were lost to the control of Odenathus of Palmyra.
-In 260 AD, a Gallic rebellion led by Postumus, the commander of the Rhine legions, resulted in the break away of the Western provinces of Gaul, Spain and Britain.
+In 260 AD, a Gallic rebellion led by Postumus, the commander of the Rhine legions, resulted in the breakaway of the Western provinces of Gaul, Spain, and Britain.
 In 260 AD, the Eastern army of Valerian I, what was left of it, rallied behind Macrianus and proclaimed him to be emperor.
 After halting the advance of the victorious Persian army, Macrianus and his son Quietus marched against Gallienus but were defeated in Illyrucum by the competent general Aureolus.
 In Upper Pannonia, Regallianus seized power declaring himself to be Augustus following the defeat of Ingenuus who had led the first rebellion of the Danube region.
-While Ingenius was also defeated by Aureolous, Regallianus‘ uprising was short lived since he was murdered by his own troops.
-These usurpers and others, were recorded as part of the Thirty Tyrants in the Historiae Augusta.
+While Ingenius was also defeated by Aureolous, Regallianus‘ uprising was short-lived since he was murdered by his own troops.
+These usurpers and others were recorded as part of the Thirty Tyrants in the Historiae Augusta.

 Gallienus was forced to deal with the senators of Rome by restricting them from holding any military command.
 This was in part sparked by the fact that several senators had often supported some of the usurpers.
 Consequently, Gallienus was much disliked by the senate and was often blamed by them for the terrible economic condition of the state.
 This led many historians to paint a very biased view of Gallienus instead of the emperor who did his best to defend the empire.

 The final straw for Gallienus came with the Gothic invasion in 268 AD.
 It was this invasion of the Goths from the Danube regions that prevented Gallienus from seriously addressing Postumus in Gaul and Palmyra in the East.
-The Goths had invaded Roman territory in 256, 262-263 and 267 AD.
+The Goths had invaded Roman territory in 256, 262-263, and 267 AD.
 No doubt, these previous invasions contributed to the rising costs of government that chipped away at the monetary system of Rome.
 The invasion of 268 AD, was by far the biggest and most forceful attempt at taking the seat of power in Rome itself.
-This time the Goths joined forced with another tribe known as the Heruli from the Black Sea region.
+This time the Goths joined forces with another tribe known as the Heruli from the Black Sea region.
 Gallienus valiantly marched against the invaders but was too late to prevent their sacking of Athens.
-Still Gallienus managed to deliver a stunning defeat to their forces at the battle of Naissus.
+Still, Gallienus managed to deliver a stunning defeat to their forces at the battle of Naissus.

 While Gallienus was dealing with the Goths, his own general Aureolus had been left in Italy to defend against any attack by Postumus.
 Instead, Aureolus defected to Postumus and even proclaimed himself to be emperor in Gallienus’ absence.
 This new internal crisis forced Gallienus to leave the Goths to his generals and he marched back to Italy to confront Aureolus where he defeated his army at the battle of Pontirolo.
 Aureolus, however, fled to Milan and Gallienus launched the famous “Siege of Milan.”
 It was here where the embattled emperor was assassinated by his own generals in a conspiracy most likely involving Claudius II and Aurelian.
 Gallienus was buried in a modest tomb along the Via Appia several miles outside the city of Rome due to his unpopular status.
 It was Claudius II who convinced the Senate to deify him.